 Size and cash flow are just part of the answer.
 “Suitability” must consider the needs of the sellers (e.g., liquidity, legacy and tax planning), corporation (e.g., governance, strategic planning and succession), executive management (e.g., benefits and leadership) and family (e.g., inheritance and wealth).

 We have a specific process for identifying issues, advantages, trade-offs, concerns and alternatives to arrive at a balanced solution for all affected.
 There are many ways to use – or not use – an ESOP to meet the needs of all involved.
-Let’s start the conversation about ESOP suitability for your company.
+Let’s start a conversation about ESOP suitability for your company.